runtypes/runtypes/README.md

 `withBrand` modifier is also useful when you want to give your runtype a custom name, which will be used in error messages.

+### Caveat

+Note that the constraint function always receives a **parsed** value from the base runtype, even when being run in a non-parsing validation method such as `check`.
+This might result in an unexpected behavior, because not only `Parser` runtypes but also some basic runtypes inherently have different semantics depending on whether executed in a parsing or non-parsing context.
+For example, `Object` runtypes return the original value itself which may contain additional properties when used with `check`, whereas they return a new object containing only the specified properties when used with `parse`.

 ## Template literals

 The `Template` runtype validates that a value is a string that conforms to the template.